Custom Fit Dentures in San Antonio

 The loss of natural teeth can be caused by injury, tooth decay, or gum disease.
 Missing teeth can cause facial muscles to become weak and sag, impact speech patterns and make it difficult to enjoy many foods.

 For adults in San Antonio, dentures are a natural-looking option to replace teeth.
-Dr. Jabbour of Blanco Crossing Dental offers two types of dentures – full dentures and partial dentures.
+Dr. Jabbour of Blanco Crossing Dental in offers two types of dentures – full dentures and partial dentures.
+These treatment options can help you to restore your ability speak, chew food properly, and of course smile.

 Full Dentures (aka Complete Dentures)